Linux booting process

 Kernel : Once the Kernel is loaded into the Memory, Kernel initialises itself.

 Then it loads the initrd image(Initial Ram Disk)

-Once the root file system is loaded into the Memory, the kernel goes to background and gives the control to Systemd
+Once the root file system is loaded into the memory, the kernel goes to the

 Systemd: Here kernel actually forks the system demon and executes the process known as initd or systemd [This is the first process runs on the Linux upon booting, so it gets the pid as 1 ]